7 Warning Signs of Gaslighting in Relationships and How to Stop It

 What is Gaslighting and where does the term come from?

-Gaslighting is when someone manipulates you into questioning your mental health and reality.
+Gaslighting is when someone manipulates you into questioning your mental health and a person’s reality.

 The term originated from the 1938 play, Gas Light (which has two film adaptions).
 It centers around a husband who attempts to drive his wife crazy by dimming the lights in their home (the lights were powered by gas at the time).
 When the wife notices and points out the dimmed lights, her husband denies that the lights have changed.